GhoulKingR/wireit-examples/express-app-js/README.md

-# Express app in TypeScript
+# Express app in JavaScript

 This project is a simple app made with the [Express JS framework](https://expressjs.com/).